-One of the most notorious roadways with a high crash rate is the four-lane undivided highway that forces left-turning vehicles to slow down while actively in a through lane and cross dual lanes of oncoming traffic.
+One of the most notorious roadways with a high crash rate is the four-lane undivided highway.
+This design can place drivers in unsafe and nerve-wracking predicaments, such as being forced to slow down in a through lane to turn left and having to cross dual lanes of oncoming traffic.

-The Federal Highway Administration (FHWA) has analyzed a roadway reconfiguration known as the Road Diet to increase safety at these traditional four-lane undivided highways.
+To combat this issue, the Federal Highway Administration (FHWA) analyzed a roadway reconfiguration known as the Road Diet to increase safety at these traditional four-lane undivided highways.

 A Road Diet is a reconfiguration of a traditional four-lane undivided highway that converts into three lanes – two through lanes and a center, two-way left turn lane.